sudo apt-get update -y

 - sudo apt-get install default-jdk

-user, which will be used to run the Tomcat service.tomcat
+tomcat user, which will be used to run the Tomcat service.tomcat group:

 - sudo groupadd tomcat